 - Administrator issues: Since OBS captures your entire screen along with the audio, there are instances where it comes to a halt because the required permissions were not granted.
 Providing elevated access usually fixes the problem.

 Before we start with the solutions, make sure that you save your unsaved work from OBS since we will be resetting the application as well.
 Also, make sure that you are logged in as an administrator.
 You can also try running the OBS as an administrator before changing any settings on your computer as many people reported that it fixed the issue for them.

-Solution 1: Changing the Preference of Dedicated Graphics
+1. Changing the Preference of Dedicated Graphics